Attention students! Full-time UNC-CH students no longer pay extra tuition for CCO courses; click here for details. Spring registration opens Oct. 28.

-Through Carolina Courses Online, distance education courses are offered on a semester schedule in the spring, fall, and over an extended summer session—see the calendar (right) for important dates.
-Class attendance is not required, but students communicate with classmates and their instructor via e-mail and discussion forums.
-Courses originate and credit is granted from UNC-Chapel Hill.
+Through Carolina Courses Online, distance education courses are offered in the spring, fall, and summer.
+See the calendar (right) for important dates.
+Courses are online, and you will communicate with your classmates and your instructor via email and discussion forums.
+Courses are taught by UNC-Chapel Hill faculty, and credit is granted from UNC-Chapel Hill.

-Carolina Courses Online (CCO) is open to anyone regardless of whether the individual is enrolled at UNC-Chapel Hill.
+Carolina Courses Online (CCO) is open to anyone regardless of whether you are enrolled at UNC-Chapel Hill.
 Admission to UNC-Chapel Hill is not required, but you should be at least a high school senior.

-Courses are taught in English, and students are expected to have competency in reading and writing English.
-University faculty members expect students to write and speak effectively, including the use of correct spelling, grammar, and style.
+Courses are taught in English, and as a student, you are expected to have competency in reading and writing English.
+University faculty expect you to write and speak effectively, including the use of correct spelling, grammar, and style.

 Chris Leitch thought that with the amount of travel he was doing, there was no way to take courses…